Neuroscience MBiol, BSc

-Neuroscientists investigate the brain and the nerves that make up the complex nervous system.
-Our neuro system controls what we do and how we think and as such, understanding how it works is crucial to contemporary biology.
+Our brain and nervous system control what we do and how we think and as such, understanding how they works is crucial to contemporary biology.
 Knowledge of neuroscience is essential to providing human kind with solutions to a range of complex challenges, including those in health and wellbeing.

-In addition to being provided with an integrated knowledge of the human body, brain and nervous system, discover and explore a number of topics including neurodegenerative diseases (such as Parkinson’s or Alzheimer’s), synaptic plasticity and psychopharmacology.
+On this course, you will be equipped with an integrated knowledge of the human body, brain and nervous system.
+You’ll study a number of topics including neurodegenerative diseases (such as Parkinson’s or Alzheimer’s), synaptic plasticity and psychopharmacology.

-Our focus will be on making you workplace ready, equipped to succeed in whatever career you choose.
-To showcase your knowledge and skills to potential employers, you will undertake a capstone or culminating research project.
-You will bring together the knowledge, skills and attributes developed throughout your degree, with the ultimate aim of creating a solution to a persistent problem.
+Our focus will be on making you workplace ready, capable of showcasing your knowledge and skills to potential employers.
+You will undertake a capstone or culminating research project bringing together the knowledge, skills and attributes developed throughout your degree.

 Here at the University of Leeds, we are acutely aware that teaching is only part of a healthy, engaging university lifestyle.
 Activities which contribute to your wellbeing are vital, and so we have created Wednesday Wellbeing Afternoons.